Unlock Your Automation Potential with Beeptoolkit

 Beeptoolkit Charter: “Anyone Can Build”

-Beeptoolkit advocates the philosophy that development and automation should be accessible to everyone.
-This “charter” replaces complex programming concepts with simple, straightforward actions that anyone with an idea can participate in.
+Developers of IDEs, through the lens of their understanding of tool-related problems, uphold the philosophy that the development of a core product- as a process of automation -should be accessible to everyone.
+This “charter” replaces complex programming concepts with simple, intuitive actions, allowing anyone with an idea to take part in the process.

-What inspired me?
-In short — frustration and curiosity.
+What inspired me to take this step?
+In short – irritation and curiosity.

-I wanted to build a tool where engineers — or even students — could describe logic in a visual, modular way, without sacrificing control.
-Something like a breadboard, but in software: connect inputs, define states, add actions — done.
-And no cloud dependency, no vendor lock-in, no steep learning curve.
+I wanted to create a tool where engineers – or even students -could describe logic visually and modularly, without losing control.
+Something like a breadboard, but in software: you connect inputs, define states, add actions – and it works.
+No cloud dependency, no vendor lock-in, no steep learning curve.

-Over time, this idea evolved into a logic IDE with a built-in soft-PLC, DFSM logic blocks, GPIO control via USB, and now — even integration with iA models to automate documentation, wiring guides, and logic templates.
+Over time, this idea evolved into a logical IDE with a built-in soft logic controller, DFSM logic blocks, GPIO control via USB, and eventually integration with iA models for automatic generation of documentation, wiring diagrams, and logic templates.